aws/aws-sam-cli/designs/sam_publish_app_cmd.rst

   to upload code artifacts, readme and license files to S3 and generate the packaged template.

 Create new application in SAR
-  Run ``sam publish app -t ./packaged.yaml`` to publish a new application named my-app in SAR with the first version created as 0.0.1.
+  Run ``sam publish -t ./packaged.yaml`` to publish a new application named my-app in SAR with the first version created as 0.0.1.
 The app will be created as private by default.
 SAM CLI prints application created message, metadata used to create application and link to the console details page.

-  >>> sam publish app -t ./packaged.yaml
+  >>> sam publish -t ./packaged.yaml
   Publish Succeeded
   Created new application with the following metadata:
   {